prnsh03/RFP_Extractor/README.md

 # Emplay Analytics - Technical Assessment

-Thank you for the opportunity to work on this project.
-It has been a rewarding learning experience!
+It has been a rewarding learning experience, Thank you for the opportunity!

 ## Objective